 The whole process takes only 10 minutes!

 I love eating this sauce plain.
 But I also use it when I make ice creams, cookies, cupcakes, etc. I am sure you all love this homemade caramel sauce.

 How to Store Homemade Caramel Sauce

 You can keep in the fridge for almost 2 weeks in a jar.

 I put the sugar in a medium pan over medium-low heat.
 I don’t stir but swirl the pan so the sugar can melt evenly.

 If I stir, there will be lumps and I have to stir it continuously.
 I don’t want to do that.
 I keep my eye on the sugar.
-As the sugar melts, the sugar crystals form on the sides of the pan.
-I brush them down with a pastry brush that I dipped in cold water.
+As the sugar melts, the sugar crystals may form on the sides of the pan. if it happens I brush them down with a pastry brush that I dipped in cold water.

 You can check my homemade caramel sauce-wet method before making your caramel sauce and decide which method you want to use.